 Wandering around Nice Old Town Center

-What better place could we have chosen for our late lunch than the Italian Restaurant “Chez Acchiardo“.
+What better place could we have chosen for our late lunch than the Italian Restaurant “Chez Acchiardo“?
 Run by a family for 4 generations, the restaurant offers delicious homemade dishes from local products in a cozy ambiance.
-Check out our review about the Italian restaurant “Chez Acchiardo” in the old town part of the French city Nice.
+Have a look at our review about the Italian restaurant “Chez Acchiardo” in the old town part of the French city Nice.

 View from the Castle Hill